Gabapentin: Top 9 Facts You Need to Know

 Gabapentin Side Effects and Abuse Potential

-In an alarming 2016 report, it was noted that 1 in 5 opioid medication users may also be abusing and misusing gabapentin.
-Gabapentin can be abused to boost the high a person gets from opioid painkillers like oxycodone, muscle relaxants like Soma, and anxiety medications, such as Valium and Xanax.
+In an alarming report, it was noted that 1 in 5 opioid (narcotic) medication users may also be misusing and abusing gabapentin.
+Gabapentin can be abused to boost the high a person gets from opioid painkillers like oxycodone, muscle relaxants, and anxiety medications such as Valium and Xanax.

 Don't Abruptly Stop Gabapentin